graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 Input fields in different source schemas that have the same name are required to have consistent default values.
-This ensures that there is no ambiguity or inconsistency when merging schemas from different source schemas.
+This ensures that there is no ambiguity or inconsistency when merging input fields from different source schemas.

 A mismatch in default values for input fields with the same name across different source schemas will result in a schema composition error.